 Date of Authorship for this Version

 Esty, Daniel C., "Rethinking Global Environmental Governance to Deal with Climate Change: The Multiple Logics of Global Collective Action" (2008).
 Faculty Scholarship Series.
-Paper 427.
+427.